 Share & Wrap-Up (5–7 min):

-Volunteers share thesis statements or topic plus opening paragraph of Dear Mythical Character.
+Volunteers share thesis statements or topics plus the opening paragraph of Dear Mythical Character.

 ADAM SCHWARTZ was part of a dynamic reading and discussion held at the Enoch Pratt Library, the main library in Baltimore, and a recording of that event can be found here.